-The settlement agent manages all of the logistics of the refinance recording, funding and closing processes and provides borrowers with final loan documents for their review the week the refinance is scheduled to close. .
+The settlement agent manages all of the logistics of the refinance recording, funding and closing processes including the preparation and distribution of loan documents, recording your loan with the appropriate county office and administering the transfer of funds and legal documents to all involved parties.
 After you have reviewed all of the loan documents related to the refinancing process, the final step is for those documents to be recorded and made official and for your refinancing to fund.

-Be sure to review the Closing Disclosure (CD), one of the key loan documents, carefully prior to finalizing your mortgage.
-The lender must provide a Closing Disclosure to the borrower that outlines the final, actual terms of the mortgage at least three business days before the close of the mortgage.
-If your final interest rate or closing costs have increased significantly without explanation you should cancel, or rescind, your mortgage.
+Be sure to review the Closing Disclosure, one of the key loan documents, carefully prior to finalizing your mortgage.
+The lender must provide a Closing Disclosure to the borrower that outlines the final, actual terms of the refinance at least three business days before the close of the mortgage.
+You can use the Closing Disclosure to make sure that your final loan terms are consistent with the terms that the lender committed to providing you at the start of the refinance process and that you are not being overcharged.
+If you determine that your final mortgage rate or closing costs, as outlined in the Closing Disclosure, have increased significantly without explanation you should cancel, or rescind, your loan.

 For a refinance, mortgage regulations provide a three day right of rescission period after the borrower signs loan documents and receives the Closing Disclosure during which the borrower can rescind, or cancel, the loan.
-The right of rescission period is designed to protect borrowers against lender deceit.
-An example of lender deceit is when lenders quote one set of mortgage terms at the beginning of the process to win your business and then attempt to increase your interest rate or closing costs prior to closing.
-Please note:the right of rescission period only applies to refinancings and not purchase mortgages.
+The right of rescission period is designed to protect borrowers against lender fraud or deceit.
+An example of lender fraud is when lenders quote one set of mortgage terms at the beginning of the refinance process to win your business and then attempt to increase your mortgage rate or closing costs prior to closing.
+Please note that the right of rescission period only applies to refinances and not purchase mortgages.